The Benefits of Yoga in School

 Most of the schools are now having it as a part of the compulsory curriculum.
 This is beneficial for both the physical and mental health of the children.
 Many pieces of research are conducted on the importance of fitness and in schools to boost the kid’s energy level and relaxation and wellness.

-Benefits of yoga practised in school
+Benefits of yoga practiced in school

 There are various mental and physical benefits of physical exercise and practicing in school.